northdata/api/doc/data-api-userguide/data-api-userguide.md

-history | boolean | true to include historical data financials | boolean | true to include financial data events | boolean | true to include event data eventTypes | boolean | restrict which event types wille be returned if events equals true maxEvents | boolean | maximum number of events to return relations | boolean | true to include related company and person data
+history | boolean | true to include historical data financials | boolean | true to include financial data events | boolean | true to include event data eventTypes | boolean | restrict which event types will be returned if events equals true maxEvents | boolean | maximum number of events to return relations | boolean | true to include related company and person data extras | boolean | true to include detail company data provided by 3rd parties

 If `history` is set to true, the `name`, `address` and `register` history is added to the API response.
 If `history` is set to true in combination with `financials`, then the known financial history is added to the response.
 If `history` is set to true in combination with `relations`, then also formerly related companies and persons are included.

 TBD: event types
+TBD: extras

 ## Retrieving persons